 Each step should focus on the task, with enough detail to ensure the reader can follow along.
 If necessary, you can add additional context to clarify certain actions.

 Whenever possible, include images or videos of each step.
 This allows the reader to check if they’re on the right track visually.
-For instance, show an image of the wooden planks with clear markings where to cut.
+For instance, show an image of the wooden planks with clear markings on where to cut.

 If it’s a complex task, consider recording a video of the process and embedding it in the post.
 A video can highly enhance the learning experience for the reader.